[−]Struct gio::File

 Returns

-Free the returned object with gobject::ObjectExt::unref
+Free the returned object with gobject::ObjectExt::unref.

 pub fn new_for_commandline_arg_and_cwd<P: AsRef<OsStr>, Q: AsRef<Path>>(